Evolution of Management Thought - Introduction

 Prof. Babbage was a renowned Mathematics professor at Cambridge University.
 He discovered that manufacturers rely on guessing and suggesting and advised them for utilizing science and mathematics to be more productive and accurate.

 Sir Robert is often regarded as personnel management’s father as his approach focuses on employee welfare.
-He also introduced the cooperation and trade unions.
+He also introduced cooperation and trade unions.
 He mainly believed that employee welfare might determine the performance to a larger extent.
 Sir Robert also encouraged the workers’ training, children’s education, ensuring canteens in the workplaces, shorter working durations, and others.

 Robert Owens, Charles Babbage, and other prominent personalities are regarded as management’s pioneers.
 However, their contribution to the evolution of management is lower.
-Further, by the last decade of 19th century, the science of management began, and with it, some professionals like H. L. Grant, F. W. Taylor, Emerson, and others entered for the establishment of scientific management.
+Further, by the last decade of the 19th century, the science of management began, and with it, some professionals like H. L. Grant, F. W. Taylor, Emerson, and others entered for the establishment of scientific management.

-Further, during the classical period, management thought focused on standardization, job content, labour division, and scientific approaches for the organization.
+Further, during the classical period, management thought focused on standardization, job content, labor division, and scientific approaches for the organization.
 It also related closely to the industrial revolution and the rise of large-scale enterprises.

-This duration of the evolution of the management thought is a better version of classical theory.
+This duration of the evolution of management thought is a better version of classical theory.
 It is a modified version of classical theory with several improvements.
-The classical theory focused mainly on the areas of job including physical resources and their management, but neo-classical theory focuses on employee relationships in the work ecosystem.
+The classical theory focused mainly on the areas of job including physical resources and their management, but Neoclassical theory focuses on employee relationships in the work ecosystem.

 Max Weber, a German sociologist, proposed the bureaucratic model.
 This includes a system of labour division, rules, authority hierarchy, and employees’ placement based on their technical capabilities.

-Organizations shaped effectively and the writings of some prominent writers consisted of the management and governance of various kingdoms.
+Organizations were shaped effectively and the writings of some prominent writers consisted of the management and governance of various kingdoms.
 These descriptions formed the literature that helped develop the management theories.
 Several heads of religions, political affairs, and military also gave the management models.
 For example, the books like Sun Tzu’s “The Art of War” and Chanakya’s Arthashastra used some managerial purposes and the governance of the kingdom concerning the policy formulations respectively.

 Management evolution started with civilization, and the evolution of management science is the entire concept involving several theories behind it.
 Whatever we presently have gets refined and improved as management thoughts and theories.
 This helps people in improving the knowledge of the process and utilizes the management principles for enhancing the overall organization.